By Sorsa Editorial

 def verify_followers_batch(brand: str, usernames: list, output_file: str = "results.csv"):

-"""Verify if a list of users follow a specific account."""
+"""Verify whether a list of accounts follow a specific account."""

 with open(output_file, "w", newline="") as f: